 Enlisting support

-• Try and avoid shifting blame and walking out on each other halfway through.
+• Remember that both of you may find the subject difficult and emotionally charged.
+Try and avoid ‘blame’ statements and walking out on each other half way through.

 Tips and tools to reduce or stop gambling